OHNLP/MedXN/README.md

 ## Run

-To execute MedXN for a collection of documents, go to the `dist` directory built and run `runMedXNCVD.bat` (`runMedXNCVD.sh`) or `runMedXNCPE.bat` (`runMedXNCPE.sh`) which will test processable analysis engines and collection processing engines.
+To execute MedXN for a collection of documents, make sure you are in the `dist` directory built previously and run `runMedXNCVD.bat` (`runMedXNCVD.sh`) or `runMedXNCPE.bat` (`runMedXNCPE.sh`) which will test processable analysis engines and collection processing engines.